docpad-archive/documentation/core/api.html.md

 // Get files at path (forwards onto getFiles) resultCollection = docpadInstance.getFilesAtPath(path, sorting, paging)

-// Get a file at a relative or absolute path or url resultModel = docpadInstance.getFileAtPath(path, sorting, paging)
+// Get a file at a relative or absolute path or URL resultModel = docpadInstance.getFileAtPath(path, sorting, paging)

 // Get a file by its id